Aluminati/meteor-react-autoform/README.md

 4. See the [element examples](#element-examples-list) list to see how to write the `materialForm` object in your schema.

 ## WARNING
 This is still in active development.
-Document updating is not available at the moment, this is top priority on the list and will be with the next version (hopefully before this weekend).
 Basic form elements are available, see below for todo list.

 ## TODO
- - Update existing documents
+ - Perform custom onSubmit actions passed into <ReactAutoForm /> (ie to allow developer to redirect the page after form submit)
  - Automated testing
  - Multiple select element
  - Array of string elements
  - Object fields
  - Array of object fields
- - Perform custom onSubmit actions passed into <ReactAutoForm /> (ie to allow developer to redirect the page after form submit)

 ## Usage
 ### Example